 Other Correspondences

-Iblis is sometimes associated with iron, a metal symbolizing strength, unyielding will, and resilience, which is often used in rituals to bind or repel jinn.
+Iblis is sometimes associated with iron, a metal symbolizing strength, unyielding will, and resilience, which is often used in rituals to bind or repel Jinn.

-Animals like serpents and scorpions are tied to the jinn, representing cunning and danger, respectively.
-The snake’s form is prominent in the temptation of Adam and Hawwa, while scorpions evoke his stinging, betraying nature.
+Nightshade, a poisonous plant, reflects his toxic influence, associated with deception and spiritual harm.
+Animals like serpents and scorpions are tied to the Jinn, representing cunning and danger, respectively.
+The snake’s form is prominent in the temptation of Adam and Hawwa, while scorpions evoke its stinging, betraying nature.

 Iblis’s primary sin is pride, the root of his rebellion.
-However, he is also linked to envy, wrath, and deceit, which drive humans to sin through these vices.
+However, he is also linked to envy, wrath, and deceit, which drive humans to sin.
+Some texts describe a foul, sulfurous odor accompanying his presence, enhancing his fearsome reputation.

 In occult traditions, Iblis is associated with desolate landscapes, such as barren deserts or ruined structures, reinforcing his connection to chaos and isolation.